medic/medic-docs/configuration/forms.md

 Forms define information flows.
 Users can fill in forms by SMS, SIM applications, Medic Collect, or via the webapp in a browser or the Android app.
 Forms can be used for a vairety of purposes, including creating new patients, registering them for SMS reminders, reporting a patient visit or status.

-There are two types of forms:
+There are two types of form definitions:
-- **JSON forms**: used for SMS interfaces such as formatted SMS, SIM applications, and Medic Collect.
+- **JSON forms**: used for parsing reports from formatted SMS, SIM applications, and Medic Collect.
 Forms for Medic Collect must also have a corresponding XForm definition to be rendered on Android devices.
-- **XForms**: used for forms used within the web app, whether it is accessed in browser or via the Android app.
+- **XForms**: used for forms within the web app, whether accessed in browser or via the Android app.
+XForms are also used to render the form in Medic Collect.

 # JSON forms
 Used for SMS interfaces such as formatted SMS, SIM applications, and Medic Collect.
 You can view the list of JSON forms and load new ones through the webapp's Configuration pages, or via the `forms` field of `app_settings.json`.
 Each form has fields defined in our specific JSON format, eg: